 Prague and Brno are popular destinations for IVF treatment abroad, but there are also centres in other cities which offer low cost treatment options e.g. Zlin, Olomouc, Kostelec nad Orlici and Hradec Králové.
 If you are considering IVF in the Czech Republic then this overview may help you.

-IVF and Egg Donation Success Rates in Czech Republic
+IVF and Egg Donation Success Rates in the Czech Republic

-IVF and egg donation success rates are important considerations for a many people when it comes to choosing a clinic.
+IVF and egg donation success rates are important considerations for many people when it comes to choosing a clinic.
 Fertility clinics in the Czech Republic have to submit their results to a national register.
 This data is not published, unfortunately, although summary figures for the Czech Republic are reported by the European Society Human Reproduction and Embryology (ESHRE).

 The success rates are very good, especially for egg donation.
 However, it is worth bearing in mind, that alongside high success rates there may be a high multiple birth rate, or the clinic may be transferring a greater number of embryos in each procedure than other clinics.
 We have found out both the success rates and the average number of embryos being transferred at each clinic to help you with your decision.
 Find out more about individual IVF clinic success rates in fertility clinics in the Czech Republic.